George Springer: 2017

 In the Astros' 5–1 Game 7 Series-clinching victory, he homered and doubled, finishing with two runs and two RBI.
 In all, Springer hit five home runs, tying the World Series record shared by Reggie Jackson and Chase Utley.
 He also homered in each of the final four games, setting a World Series record for consecutive games with a home run.
 Springer was named the World Series Most Valuable Player (MVP), going 11 for 29 with 7 RBI as the Astros' leadoff hitter.
 Other World Series records he set were eight extra base hits (five homers and three doubles) and 29 total bases.
 As a side note, he had appeared on a 2014 cover of Sports Illustrated that predicted the Astros' 2017 World Series win.

 After the season, Springer was named an American League Silver Slugger Award winner at outfield for the first time in his career.

 Two years later, it was revealed in the Houston Astros sign stealing scandal that the Astros had broken MLB rules during their championship season.
-Illegal sign-stealing occurs throughout major league baseball, but the Astros, who had conspired within their organization to steal signs using cameras and other electronic means, were the first known example of such an elaborate and coordinated method of cheating.
+Sign-stealing had occurred throughout major league baseball, but the Astros, who had conspired within their organization to steal signs using cameras and other electronic means, were the first known example of such an elaborate and coordinated method of cheating.
 The team was punished with a $5 million fine and the loss of top draft picks in 2020 and 2021.
 When asked whether he knew what he and his teammates were doing – illegally using technology to steal opposing catchers' signs – was wrong, Springer claimed that the clubhouse is a sacred place where "what happens in our clubhouse will stay in our clubhouse."
 Springer later expressed remorse and regret over the sign stealing scandal.